storj/storj/docs/design/automatic-updates.md

 A majority or substantial amount of nodes update their software at the same time causing instability in the network or temporary file lose.
 We must ensure the automatic update system we build into the Storage nodes works on ALL OS we support.

-##SCENARIOS

-##DESIGN OVERVIEW
+## Scenarios

+## Design Overview

 When starting a storj node:
-Main process starts an updater service which starts a (12 hour?) interval loop Updater service spawns a storj node process
+* Main process starts an updater service which starts a (12 hour?) interval loop
+* Updater service spawns a storj node process
-Updater service Interval checks the current storj node version and compares with the version server ("https://version.alpha.storj.io/")
+* Updater service Interval checks the current storj node version and compares with the version server ("https://version.alpha.storj.io/")
-Updater service Downloads the Binary for the minimum version returned from the version server Updater service sends a message through a channel to storj node process to kill it Updater service spawns a new storj node process
+* Updater service Downloads the Binary for the minimum version returned from the version server
+* Updater service sends a message through a channel to storj node process to kill it

-##IMPLEMENTATION MILESTONES
+* Updater service spawns a new storj node process

+## Implementation Milestones

 * Determine which libraries will be used for the binary downloading
   * https://github.com/rhysd/go-github-selfupdate